Benjamin N. Cardozo School of Law: Location and facilities

-Both the Fogelman Library and the Cooper Union library serve as Cardozo's secondary libraries when the main library is closed on the Sabbath or on holidays.
+The Cooper Union library serve as Cardozo's secondary libraries when the main library is closed on the Sabbath or on holidays.

 Student activities

 Law journals

 Students in the JD program publish several law journals: Cardozo Law Review; Cardozo Arts & Entertainment Law Journal; Cardozo International and Comparative Law Review; Cardozo Journal of Conflict Resolution; and Cardozo Journal of Equal Rights and Social Justice.

 Cardozo Law Review was established in 1979, the first year of the School of Law's existence.
 The journal was cited 75 times in court cases in 2017–2021, making it fourth most-cited among American law journals (after Harvard Law Review, California Law Review, and Yale Law Review).
 By journal citations, it ranks 29th, according to Washington & Lee Law School's database.
 Cardozo Arts & Entertainment Law Journal was ranked first in journal cites in the Entertainment, Arts and Sports Law category in 2006 (second in Scholarly Impact and third in Cites by Courts).